 Near San Pedro in Los Angeles County, California — The American West (Pacific Coastal)

 Topics.
-This historical marker is listed in these topic lists: Exploration • Hispanic Americans • Native Americans • Waterways & Vessels.
+This historical marker is listed in these topic lists: Asian Americans • Industry & Commerce • Settlements & Settlers • War, World II.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Santa Catalina Island (within shouting distance of this marker); White Point Fountain (within shouting distance of this marker); White Point Nike Missile Site (about 300 feet away, measured in a direct line); Royal Palms County Beach (about 400 feet away); Battery Osgood-Farley Historic Site (approx. 1.3 miles away); Friendship Bell (approx. 1.4 miles away); Point Fermin Light House (approx. 1.6 miles away); Fort MacArthur / 500 Varas Square Historic District (approx. 1.8 miles away).
+Santa Catalina Island (about 500 feet away, measured in a direct line); Catalina Channel (about 600 feet away); White Point Fountain (about 700 feet away); White Point Nike Missile Site (about 800 feet away); Royal Palms County Beach (about 800 feet away); Battery Osgood-Farley Historic Site (approx. 1.2 miles away); Friendship Bell (approx. 1.3 miles away); Point Fermin Light House (approx. 1˝ miles away).
 Touch for a list and map of all markers in San Pedro.

 Credits.
 This page was last revised on September 4, 2020.
 It was originally submitted on September 4, 2020, by Craig Baker of Sylmar, California.
 This page has been viewed 80 times since then and 3 times this year.
 Photos: 1, 2, 3, 4. submitted on September 4, 2020, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.